This is some text inside of a div block. This is some text inside of a div block. This is some text inside of a div block.

 Spread of illnesses

 Germs are more likely to spread in open offices, raising concerns about health and well-being.
-Having one ill employee can inadvertently affect many others, leading to higher absenteeism rates.
-Sanitation protocols are even more vital to keep your workforce healthy.
+One ill employee can inadvertently affect many others, leading to higher absenteeism rates.
+Sanitation protocols are even more important to keep your workforce healthy.

 One size does not fit all